-Councillor Annette Wright has asked that a site visit be undertaken prior to any decision being made by Planning and Highways Committee.
-She states that there are residential properties immediately behind this site and there are concerns about the impact of the development on the residents on the estate with regards to the effects on light, the fact that there is existing anti-social behaviour in the area and the development would create an enclosed area out of sight of the main road.
+Councillor Annette Wright requested that the site visit was undertaken prior to any decision being made by Planning and Highways Committee.
+She stated that there are residential properties immediately behind this site and there are concerns about the impact of the development on the residents on the estate with regards to the effects on light, the fact that there is existing anti-social behaviour in the area and the development would create an enclosed area out of sight of the main road.